ckswilliams/modOpenREM/docs/i_fluoro_high_dose_alerts.rst

-After upgrading from a version of OpenREM prior to 0.8.2, or after changing the alert levels or number of weeks to look for matching data, the summed dose values need to be recalculated.
+After upgrading from a version of OpenREM prior to 0.8.2, or after changing the alert levels or number of weeks to look for matching data, the summed dose values must be recalculated.
 The user is prompted to do this via the display of an orange button, as shown in figure 6 below.
+If settings have changed an information message is also displayed at the top of the screen.

 .. figure:: img/fluoroHighDoseAlertSettingsRecalculate.png
    :figwidth: 100%
    :align: center
    :alt: Prompt to recalculate the summed dose values
+   :target: _images/fluoroHighDoseAlertSettingsRecalculate.png

    Figure 6: Prompt to recalculate the summed dose values